ubccpsc/310/resources/readings/AutomatedTestingFuzzing.md

 Fuzz testing concerns itself with programmatically generating inputs to a system/code under test (SUT/CUT) in a way that uses some elements of randomness.
 Some fuzzing strategies are black-box.
 This means that they require no information about the SUT.
 Most advanced fuzzing strategies, however, are grey-box or glass-box.
 These strategies use feedback about the execution of the SUT, such as code coverage, to improve their input generation process.

-Fuzzing is most often used to test a simple specification of the SUT: that the system does not crash.
-That is, fuzzing finds segmentation faults or other types of runtime errors.
-Fuzzing is usually inappropriate for testing more advanced specifications, such as whether or not the SUT computes the right value.
+Fuzzing is often used to test a simple specification of the SUT: that the system does not crash.
+That is, fuzzing is used to find segmentation faults or other types of runtime errors.
+Additional specifications are necessary for fuzzing to check more advanced types of correctness properties, such as whether or not the SUT computes the right value.

 At the high level, fuzzing (1) generates an input, (2) executes the SUT with the generated input, (3) observes if the SUT has crashed, and (4) if the SUT did not crash, fuzzing goes back to step (1).